hackclub/hackclub/workshops/portfolio/README.md

 > ![](img/scroll_down.gif)

-Okay.
+Ok.
 We need to make the picture smaller

 But before we do that, let's understand how the image tag works: